 Look for more online maths support with this guide on Edinburgh!

 If you’re worried about your child not learning enough at the key stage of elementary school or are struggling with complex mathematical theory yourself, turning to free math help can also be a great option for those with a limited budget.
-Check out your school or local library to find out if they have a maths tutoring program or math support that they offer for free.
+Check out your school or local library to find out if they have a maths tuition program or math support that they offer for free.

 Another option is to turn to the web, where you’ll be able to browse through a number of math games, lessons and tutorials.
 Add maths tutorials to your watchlist with Khan Academy’s popular range of mathematics tutoring.
 Turn to Math Tutor UK, a site created by mathematicians at the University of Leeds, Loughborough and Coventry, for lessons and practice questions on seven different subjects ranging from arithmetic to integration.